thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 ### Creating a .po (Portable Object) localization

-To begin writing translations for a particular locale, you should run `msginit -i src/dpygt/dpygt.pot -l <locale>` to generate a new PO file from the template, resulting in `<locale>.po`.
+To begin writing translations for a particular [locale], you should run `msginit -i src/dpygt/dpygt.pot -l <locale>` to generate a new PO file from the template, resulting in `<locale>.po`.
 `<locale>` should define the language code + optional country code